yaqwsx/SensorStreamer/readme.md

 Timestamp is optional and can be ommited.
 The sensors are in the exact same order as the configuration in app says.
 This packet contains only one timestamp in order to be as compact as possible.

+## Timing

+Due to the restrictions of Android API, it no possible to specify an exact frequency for sensor reading.
+Only 4 modes are available with frequencies roughly 5 Hz, 16 Hz, 100 Hz and the fastest possible mode.
+Note, that there no guarantee on the timing - the sensor might not be able to deliver values faste.
+In such a case, the frequency is limited by the slowest sensor in the packet.

 ## Future Plans